wrynearson/wrynearson.github.io/_posts/2021-09-12-cabane-de-susanfe.md

 <iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/activities/5949581275/embed/f9e0a447683995d6a47dfa4fed23fec92cb50590'></iframe>

 We decided to do the majority of the distance and all of the ascent on the first day by starting from Van d'en Haut.
-Getting there from Geneva was relatively easy, taking the train from Geneva to Martigny, then getting on the scenic (and touristic) [Mont Blanc Express](https://www.myswitzerland.com/en-ch/experiences/mont-blanc-express/) to Les Marécottes, followed by the bus to `Van-d'en-Haut, camping`.
+Getting there from Geneva was relatively easy, taking the train from Geneva to Martigny, then getting on the scenic (and touristic) [Mont Blanc Express](https://www.myswitzerland.com/en-ch/experiences/mont-blanc-express/) to _Les Marécottes_, followed by the bus to _Van-d'en-Haut, camping_.
 In total, it takes 2:37.
 While the first two trains run frequently, the bus does not.

 The hike starts with a low to medium gradient gravel road and path.
 We had strong autumn vibes due to low clouds and the onset of autumn foliage.